jgmac1106/Gear-Up/storyteller.md

 * LinkedIn Profile
 * Tumblr Profile
 * Medium Profile
-* Anywehre else where you document work
+* Anywhere else where you document work

 Also send links and describe (200 words or less or 1 min video) the coolest thing you have ever made and the hardest thing you have ever made.
 This could be the same project or two different projects.